-- 2. The competent authority shall endeavour, if the objection appears to it to be justified and if it is not itself able to arrive at a satisfactory solution, to resolve the case by mutual agreement with the competent authority of the other Contracting State, with a view to the avoidance of taxation which is not in accordance with the Convention.
-Any agreement reached shall be implemented notwithstanding any time limits in the domestic law of the Contracting States. - 3.
-The competent authorities of the Contracting States shall endeavour to resolve by mutual agreement any difficulties or doubts arising as to the interpretation or application of the Convention.
-They may also consult together for the elimination of double taxation in cases not provided for in the Convention.
+2. The competent authority shall endeavour, if the objection appears to it to be justified and if it is not itself able to arrive at a satisfactory solution, to resolve the case by mutual agreement with the competent authority of the other State, with a view to the avoidance of taxation which is not in accordance with the Convention.
+Any agreement reached shall be implemented notwithstanding any time limits in the domestic law of the States.

+3. [REPLACED by the first sentence of paragraph 3 of Article 16 of the MLI] [The competent authorities of the States shall endeavour to resolve by mutual agreement any difficulties arising as to the application of the Convention.]